-Compliance management covers internal policies and procedures, as well as federal and state regulatory requirements including the National Institute for Standards and Technology (NIST) and the International Organization for Standardization (ISO).
-Enforcing compliance helps an organization detect if it’s violating any rules, protecting it from massive fines and/or lawsuits.
+Compliance management covers internal policies and procedures and federal and state regulatory requirements, including the National Institute for Standards and Technology (NIST) and the International Organization for Standardization (ISO).
+Enforcing compliance helps an organization detect if it’s violating rules, protecting it from massive fines or lawsuits.

 Compliance management, also called compliance risk management, refers to managing and complying with the laws, standards, policies, and codes of conduct that apply to a company.

-As organizations respond to regulatory standards, such as the Health Insurance Portability and Accountability Act (HIPAA), Sarbanes-Oxley Act (SOX), and the European Union’s General Data Protection Regulation (GDPR), they need easier, more efficient technologies to better track and manage the compliance process and changing compliance requirements.
+As organizations respond to regulatory standards, such as the Health Insurance Portability and Accountability Act (HIPAA), Sarbanes-Oxley Act (SOX), and the European Union’s General Data Protection Regulation (GDPR), they need more accessible, more efficient technologies to track better and manage the compliance process and changing compliance requirements.

+Compliance management utilizes risk management methodologies like risk assessments, audits, and control testing.
 One such technology is the compliance dashboard.
-A compliance dashboard is a software that gives a company a total overview of its compliance initiatives in an interactive display that’s easy to use.
+A compliance dashboard is software that gives a company a total overview of its compliance initiatives in an interactive display that’s easy to use.

 What Do Compliance Management Dashboards Do?

-Compliance dashboards, often found in compliance management solutions, help with decision making by bringing different data sources together to describe a compliance program, or identify a potential problem with overall compliance.
+Compliance dashboards, often found in compliance management solutions, help with decision-making by combining different data sources to describe a compliance program or identify a potential problem with overall compliance.
 Organizations can use compliance dashboards to gather and interpret data, flag anything out of the ordinary, and react to areas of non-compliance.

 Compliance management dashboards must offer real-time compliance monitoring so a company doesn’t become non-compliant over time.
 The longer the time between the monitoring, the more likely the compliance violations will occur and not be detected.